Project Services (Provided by volunteers at no cost)

 - And many, many other unique projects!

-- We will first assess your project and make sure there is a fit between your needs and the support we can provide.
+We will first understand and assess your project and make sure there is a fit between your needs and the support we can provide.

-- We will then develop with you a project outline and position description for the Volunteer PM.
+We will then work with you to develop a project outline and Position Description (PD) for the Volunteer PM.

-- PMV will use this to advertise your opportunity within the professional project management community.
+PMV will use the PD to advertise your opportunity within the professional project management community.

 Blue Cabin Relocation